Painkiller 2004 Linux Game Server in Docker

 docker0 UP 172.17.0.1/16 fe80::42:78ff:fecd:b400/64

-It's the IP address of the enp0s3
+It's the IP address of the enp0s3 interface in my case.

 Launch a Docker container with the following command: